fergbrain/countdown-timer/readme.txt

 Events can be inserted into the sidebar, either manually or as a widget, or within posts and pages.

-Version 2.2.3 includes all the great features of past versions plus:
+Version 2.2.4 includes all the great features of past versions plus:

-* Bug fixes.
+* Added Bosnian language translation
+* Fixed mistranslations in German language
+* Output of displayFormatPrefix/displayFormatSuffix are now escaped
+* Fixed a fatal error that was sometimes caused when there were no dates to countdown to
-* Updated some phrases that missed being i18nized.
+* Updated the FAQ
-* Updated i18n to use use sprintf's to assist in proper translation.
-* Update the admin page to WordPress 2.5 Look and Feel.
-* Users are now able to define the data (text/HTML) that comes after the title and before the actual countdown.
-* Implemented a new function, `fergcorp_countdownTimer_single($date)`, that allows users to create a one-off event outside of The Loop. $date should be PHP strtotime parseable string.
-* Plugin output is now XHTML 1.0 Strict compliant.

 Special thanks to: